Ayn Rand: Relationship to other philosophers

 Except for Aristotle, Thomas Aquinas and classical liberals, Rand was sharply critical of most philosophers and philosophical traditions known to her.
 Acknowledging Aristotle as her greatest influence, Rand remarked that in the history of philosophy she could only recommend "three A's"—Aristotle, Aquinas, and Ayn Rand.
 In a 1959 interview with Mike Wallace, when asked where her philosophy came from, she responded: "Out of my own mind, with the sole acknowledgement of a debt to Aristotle, the only philosopher who ever influenced me."

 In an article for the Claremont Review of Books, political scientist Charles Murray criticized Rand's claim that her only "philosophical debt" was to Aristotle.
 He asserted her ideas were derivative of previous thinkers such as John Locke and Friedrich Nietzsche.
 Rand took early inspiration from Nietzsche, and scholars have found indications of this in Rand's private journals.
-In 1928, she alluded to his idea of the "superman" in notes for an unwritten novel whose protagonist was inspired by the murderer William Edward Hickman.
-There are other indications of Nietzsche's influence in passages from the first edition of We the Living (which Rand later revised), and in her overall writing style.
+In 1928, she alluded to his idea of the "superman" in notes for an unwritten novel whose protagonist was inspired by the murderer William Edward Hickman, whom Rand observed early in the trial before his guilt was decided by jury.

+There are other indications of Nietzsche's influence in passages from the first edition of We the Living, which Rand later revised, and in her overall writing style.
 By the time she wrote The Fountainhead, Rand had turned against Nietzsche's ideas, and the extent of his influence on her even during her early years is disputed.
+Rand's views also may have been influenced by the promotion of egoism among the Russian nihilists, including Chernyshevsky and Dmitry Pisarev, although there is no direct evidence that she read them.

-Rand considered her philosophical opposite to be Immanuel Kant, whom she referred to as "the most evil man in mankind's history"; she believed his epistemology undermined reason and his ethics opposed self-interest.
+Rand considered Immanuel Kant her philosophical opposite and "the most evil man in mankind's history".
+She believed his epistemology undermined reason and his ethics opposed self-interest.
 Philosophers George Walsh and Fred Seddon have argued she misinterpreted Kant and exaggerated their differences.
-She was also critical of Plato, and viewed his differences with Aristotle on questions of metaphysics and epistemology as the primary conflict in the history of philosophy.
+She was critical of Plato and viewed his differences with Aristotle on questions of metaphysics and epistemology as the primary conflict in the history of philosophy.

 Rand's relationship with contemporary philosophers was mostly antagonistic.
 She was not an academic and did not participate in academic discourse.
 She was dismissive of critics and wrote about ideas she disagreed with in a polemical manner without in-depth analysis.
-She was in turn viewed very negatively by many academic philosophers, who dismissed her as an unimportant figure who need not be given serious consideration.
+Academic philosophers viewed her negatively and dismissed her as an unimportant figure who should not be considered a philosopher, or given any serious response.